Holiday Guide Romania

-The mysterious and intriguing European country of Romania has much history and culture to offer.
-From the famous Transylvanian hills to 16th century old architecture, the country also boasts great skiing and beautiful mountain hikes with magnificent wildlife, while wonderful beaches along the Black Sea coast are a hot attraction as well.
+The mysterious and intriguing country of Romania has a rich culture and history.
+Tourists can enjoy the famous Transylvanian hills, the 16th century architecture, the great skiing, mountain hikes and wonderful beaches along the Black Sea coast.

 About 100 miles north of Bucharest is the fascinating medieval town of Brasov, where the famous Transylvanian hills are situated.
 Here you can visit the gothic styled 'Black Church' that was given its name following a fire in 1689 that left the building with a burnt black colour.
 The mysterious Bran Castle, also known as 'Dracula Castle,' is located only 18 miles south of Brasov and is a popular tourist attraction.